mfaisalkhatri/Manual_Testing/README.md

   OR ping me on any of the social media sites using the below link:
     - [Linktree](https://linktr.ee/faisalkhatri)
 * Contact me for 1:1 trainings related to Test Automation/Software Testing
+* Contact me for Freelance project for Automation/Manual Testing

 ### :bookmark: Checkout videos related to Software Testing and Test automation tools on [Testing Talks with Faisal Khatri](https://www.youtube.com/@faisalkhatriqa)